elijahr/nim-ci/README.md

 #### `NIM_PROJECT_DIR`

 The path to the Nim project.
 Paths relative to the current working directory will be normalized into an absolute path.
-Default: the closest directory inside the working directory found containing a nimble file (usually this will be the working directory itself).
+For example, if the working directory is `/home/travis`, a `NIM_PROJECT_DIR` of `foo` would become `/home/travis/foo` after running `source nim-ci.sh`.
+Default: the lowest directory in the working directory found containing a .nimble file, up to and including the working directory itself; for example, if both `/home/travis/foo/foo.nimble` and `/home/travis/extras/bar/bar.nimble` exist, `NIM_PROJECT_DIR` will default to `/home/travis/foo`.

 #### `USE_CHOOSENIM`